Office hours

 Classics and Ancient History

 I trained as a philosopher and a philologist at the Scuola Normale Superiore of Pisa, where I obtained my BA, MA and PhD (fully funded by a Scuola Normale Superiore PhD scholarship).
-Thanks to the Scuola Normale Superiore’s International Exchange and Visiting Programme, I completed my education and research training at international level by spending extensive periods of study at the École Normale Supérieure of Paris (first as an undergraduate in 1997 and then as a postgraduate student in 1999) and at the University of Oxford (as a visiting PhD student and then visiting scholar in 2002-2006).
+Thanks to the Scuola Normale Superiore’s International Exchange and Visiting Programme, I completed my education and research training by spending extensive periods of study at the École Normale Supérieure of Paris (first as an undergraduate in 1997 and then as a postgraduate student in 1999) and at the University of Oxford (as a visiting PhD student and then visiting scholar in 2002-2006).
 In 2005 I took up a seven-year post of Senior Research Fellow at the Scuola Normale of Pisa.
-During the tenure of the fellowship, I developed an interdisciplinary and innovative research agenda, which centres on Aristotle’s Metaphysics and its reception through different ages, and combines textual and historical analysis with engagement with contemporary debates in metaphysics, especially in the analytic tradition.
 In 2012 I obtained a post of Assistant Professor (Wissenschaftlicher Mitarbeiter) at the Ludwig-Maximilians-Universität of Munich and I was appointed as the general co-editor of the international journal Documenti e studi sulla tradizione filosofica medievale.
 My research achievements have been recognised through the awarding in 2013 of a highly competitive and prestigious Alexander von Humboldt scholarship for Experienced Researchers, from which I withdrew to take a position of lecturer in the Department of Classics and Ancient History in 2013.
 I progressed to Senior Lecturer in 2018 and to Associate Professor in 2023.
 In recognition of my work on the reception of ancient thought in the Middles Ages, I have been invited in 2013 to be a permanent member of the Medieval Texts Editorial Committee (Auctores Britannici) of the British Academy.